arua-microbiome/arua-microbiome.github.io/_pages/Agenda.md

 You can access the presentations for the week from the link to this [Google Drive](https://drive.google.com/drive/folders/111oonoSc12wz-jm6id99FmZw9lvSU_tW?usp=sharing)

-### Monday, May 26, 2025 - Symposium: Introduction to Microbiome Research and Data Acquisition
+### Monday, May 26, 2025 - Symposium: Introduction to Microbiome <br> Research and Data Acquisition

 | Time  | Event                                                                                 | Speaker/facilitator       |
 |-------|---------------------------------------------------------------------------------------|---------------------------|